The many sides of Microsoft’s new two-screen Surface Duo phone

 Even though the Duo is much wider than any garden-variety phone would dare to be, it doesn’t come off as a brick.
 That’s because Panay, chief designer Ralf Groene, and the rest of the team did obsess over thinness and lightness.
 The Duo weighs 8.8 oz., which is more than a one-screened phone but not by all that much; the first thing I noticed when I plucked it out of its box was how light it was.
 Panay and Nadella both liken the device to a Moleskine notebook, and it does feel like it evokes one in sleek, digital form—giving it a spiritual kinship with Microsoft’s old canceled Courier project even though Panay says he isn’t even all that familiar with what Courier was trying to achieve.

-Folded up, the Duo is 9.9mm thick—again, more than a single-screener, but not bad.
-And unfolded, it’s exceptionally skinny at 4.8mm, letting Panay lay claim to having produced “the thinnest mobile device ever created.”
+Folded up, the Duo is 9.9 mm thick—again, more than a single-screener, but not bad.
+And unfolded, it’s exceptionally skinny at 4.8 mm, letting Panay lay claim to having produced “the thinnest mobile device ever created.”
 (It comes with a nicely grippy, minimalist rubber bumper that seems to be meant to be semi-permanently attached—it sticks on with adhesive—and adds only a whisper of additional size/weight.)

 That the Duo didn’t come out alarmingly chunky was a feat.
 As Panay points out, it has “two screens, two batteries, two subsystems.
 We had to make two of everything.”